Angular Version Compatibility for Syncfusion® Components

 Supported Angular Versions

-The following table outlines the compatibility between Syncfusion® Angular UI components and supported Angular versions:
+The following table provides compatibility information for Syncfusion® Angular UI components and supported Angular versions:

 Angular Version | Compatible Syncfusion® Angular Components Version |